Kong/kong/CONTRIBUTING.md

 - `spec/03-plugins` contains tests (both unit and integration) for the bundled plugins (those plugins still live in the core repository as of now, but will eventually be externalized)

-All tests of Kong Enterprise Edition functionality go into `spec-ee` to reduce collision and merge conflicts with CE tests.

-- `spec-ee/01-unit`
-- `spec-ee/02-integration`

-Unit and integration tests are both organized loosely by "feature".
-This reduces the possibility of numeric collision within `kong-ee` branches / pull requests.
-If there is a collision, the first PR merged to master wins, and the next must renumber its test folders.
-Ideally, the feature number is consistent in the unit and integration directories; that is, if RBAC unit tests are in `01-unit/01-rbac`, then RBAC integration tests should be in `02-integration/01-rbac`.

-Naming convention: <counter>-<function_tested>_spec.lua
-- Test files start with a 2-digit counter and a -.
-- The name of the spec includes the functionality or module being tested, words separated by _.
-- The name ends with `_spec.lua`

 A few guidelines when writing tests: